]>

 &i;BY DEFS Op, TypeInvariant

-These proofs may of course be parametric over one or more types, in which case you will need a NEW T in the ASSUME clause for each such type T.
+These proofs may of course be parametric over one or more types,

 In this section, place any proofs which refine the type of each operator when applied to specific arguments, or under some other constraint.
 You may have none or many; just define whichever refined type judgements you feel are worthwhile to the user of the module.